 Certain legal matters will be passed upon for us by Proskauer Rose LLP, Washington, D.C.
-Certain matters of Maryland law, including the validity of the common stock to be issued in connection with this offering, will be passed upon for us by Venable LLP, Baltimore, Maryland.
-Jefferies LLC is being represented in connection with this offering by Cooley LLP, New York, New York.
-Proskauer Rose LLP and Cooley LLP may rely as to certain matters of Maryland law upon the opinion of Venable LLP.
+Certain matters of Maryland law, including matters regarding the securities offered by this prospectus supplement, will be passed upon for us by Venable LLP, Baltimore, Maryland.
+Certain legal matters will be passed upon for the underwriters by Dechert LLP, Washington, D.C.
+Proskauer Rose LLP and Dechert LLP may rely as to certain matters of Maryland law upon the opinion of Venable LLP.